 A request for relief relating to a specific mark, a course grade, the appropriateness of assignments, examinations, or grading practices must be initiated promptly with the appropriate course instructor.

-If the issue is not resolved following discussions with the course instructor then a written submission requesting relief should be sent to the Associate Chair- Undergraduate Education - Dr. Anthony Percival-Smith (firstname.lastname@example.org).
+If the issue is not resolved following discussions with the course instructor then a written submission requesting relief should be sent to the Associate Chair- Undergraduate Education - Dr. Anne Simon (firstname.lastname@example.org).
 Email correspondence is preferred.
 It is important in a letter of appeal to detail the basis for the appeal and what is being requested.

 More detailed information regarding academic appeals including appeal deadlines are found here.